PlusOneRabbit/ranked-sync/README.md

 `"count": 300` <br>
 `"count": 1000`

+### Option: `extract`

+Whether to extract maps to folders, or save them as zip files.
+If you are on PC, you likely want this set to true.
+Quest users may set it to false, so the maps can be more easily uploaded to BMBF.<br>
+If omitted, this will be treated as true.

+Example:<br>
+`"extract": true`<br>
+`"extract": false`<br>

 ### Option: `qualified`

 Whether to download all currently qualified maps.
 These will be downloaded in addition to the number specified by `count`<br>